Richard Lee (footballer): Coaching and mentoring career

 Since June 2009, Lee has been a director of GK Icon, a goalkeeper training franchise.
 In 2012, Lee gained part one of his UEFA 'B' coaching license.
 Together with amateur footballer Rob Lovesey, in April 2011 Lee co-founded Sporting Connect, a football social network.
 Through the network, Lee is involved in youth coaching.
 He also mentors and acts as an agent for goalkeepers through sports management company Refuel Performance Management, in which he is a partner with former Brentford teammate Scott Barron.

 Personal life

 Lee grew up in Aylesbury and is a Manchester United supporter.
 In January 2012, Lee published Graduation: Life Lessons of a Professional Footballer, a book detailing his experiences with Brentford during the 2010–11 season.
 The same year, Lee enrolled on a two-year PFA degree in Professional Sports Writing and Broadcasting at Staffordshire University, from which he graduated with honours in July 2014.
 Throughout 2013, Lee contributed to the Footballers' Football Column in the Daily Mail.
-He appeared on Channel 4's Couples Come Dine With Me with his fiancée on 7 May 2015.
-After retiring from professional football in May 2015, Lee began contributing Sky Sports' Soccer Saturday as a pundit and reporter and working as a motivational speaker.
+He appeared on Channel 4's Couples Come Dine With Me with his then fiancée Marina Nigrelli on 7 May 2015.
+After retiring from professional football in May 2015, Lee began contributing to Sky Sports' Soccer Saturday as a pundit and reporter and working as a motivational speaker.